합법도박사이트_무료 등록 euro88 추천인_무료 등록 바카라 배팅 전략

 2009 Book Prize Speeches

-On April 16, 2009, The Dark Side author Jane Mayer accepted the Ridenhour Book Prize from The Nation Institute and the Fertel Foundation.
-You can watch her remarks in the video below.
+On April 14, 2010, Joe Sacco accepted The Ridenhour Book Prize from The Nation Institute and the Fertel Foundation.
+You can watch his remarks in the video below.